BearGryllsTV/boilerplate/gitlab-checklists/redesign-website/developer.md

 - [ ] Create staging URL on Salesforce
 - [ ] Create `cookies-policy` page
 - [ ] Create `404error`
+- [ ] Add a user for IM to create blog posts (with user name of CLIENTNAME eg. Accent on Travel)

 ## Design